Black Tar Heroin

 Identifying Black Tar Heroin

-Other common forms of Heroin are a white powder or a brown liquid.
 Similar to powdered or liquid Heroin, Black Tar Heroin is a dangerous chemical with extremely addicting properties.
-However, the color is darker and the texture greatly differs from regular Heroin.
+However, the color is usually darker and the texture greatly differs from regular Heroin.
 The consistency is solid and typically comes shaped like a ball.
 Its hardened texture comes from the way it is processed.
 The crude processing form used to create Black Tar Heroin produces its sticky consistency.
 Black Tar Heroin has a distinct smell of vinegar, which is largely because of other chemicals used to create it.

 Black Tar Heroin is highly addictive and produces several long-term effects in users.
 Long-term effects of black tar heroin include lung disease, heart infections, mental disorders, and kidney disease.
 The most detrimental side effect is both a fatal and non-fatal overdose.
 Black Tar Heroin creates visible signs of abuse, such as: